 It wasn’t until God created the wife (a suitable helper) that He could declare that His creation was complete and that everything was “very good” (Gen. 1:31).

-Sadly, today being helpful is not a worthy quality–at least in the context of marriage.
+Sadly, today being helpful is not viewed as a worthy quality–at least in the context of marriage.

 If we look around, we’ll notice that the world applauds women for being of good service to their bosses (which is commendable), but they are looked down upon if they do the same in their marriage.